Driving Lessons with parents

-There are a few guidelines which you will need to follow.
+There are a few guidelines that you will need to follow.

 Private driving practice legal requirements

-- You must be at least 17 years of age and hold a valid provisional licence.
+- You must be at least 17 years of age and hold a valid provisional license.

 - You must display L Plates prominently both to the front and rear of the vehicle.
 If you use the L Plates which attach to the windows, then make certain that neither the driver and passengers view is not obscured in any way.

-- Your parent or accompanying driver must hold a valid licence and must have done so for a minimum of 3 years, they also must be aged over 21.
+- Your parent or accompanying driver must hold a valid license and must have done so for a minimum of 3 years, they also must be aged over 21.